shotgunsoftware/tk-vred/README.md

-Autodesk VRED integration for Shotgun
+Autodesk VRED integration with Shotgun